van-8/HarmonyEarth/startrek.md

 **Sensor data is a source of drama.** The validity of data, the refinement of sensory collection, and the interpretation of evidence are a wonderful source of drama and a chance at education.
 There are no "sensors show" because WHAT equipment is detecting WHAT and HOW?

-**Prime Directive.** Starfleet General Order Number one says "we do not have the right to interfere with the natural process of evolution on oany planet."
+**Prime Directive.** Starfleet General Order Number one says "we do not have the right to interfere with the natural process of evolution on any planet."
 But what does it mean to interfere?
 Explore this concept, especially contrasting U.S. 20th century intervention and China non-intervention.

-**Knives are useful.** Argueably the first tool, knives may change in material but not in function.
+**Knives are useful.** Arguably the first tool, knives may change in material but not in function.
 Forms evolve for specific use cases.
 A lived in universe means cheap, simple, useful things don't disappear.
 Knives, toilets, kitchens, beds may get fancier, but still cater to basic needs.

 **Weapons are nonlethal.** Unethical to harm, so with overwhelmingly advanced tech, there is no need to hurt others.
 You COULD crush a butterfly, but it can't harm you so why not let it go?